As of November 23, 2020:

 Seaplane Wine Flight: Tour the Mayacamas Range by Air

-The Seaplane Wine Flight is the lovechild of three of most cherished passions: wine, flying, and sailing.
+The Seaplane Wine Flight is the lovechild of three of our most cherished passions: wine, flying, and sailing.
 Could there even be a better “pairing”?

 Depart the San Francisco Bay from Sausalito on a de Havilland DHC-2 Beaver and overfly the Golden Gate bridge on your way up the spine of the Mayacamas Mountain Range.
 Take in the sights of Napa Valley & Sonoma Valley, located in the foothills of the Mayacamas.
 As you travel north you will ascend and pass over Obsidian Ridge, among the highest elevation vineyards in the North Coast, located in the middle of a volcanic region littered with obsidian.